PANCE Blueprint EENT (7%)

 Diagnosis is made by history and physical exam with visualization of foreign body

-Removal of foreign body which requires direct visualization prior to removal either via warm irrigation with syringe, or instruments like an alligator forceps
+Removal should be attempted under direct visualization using warm irrigation with a syringe or instruments like an alligator forceps or a right-angle hook

 Question 1